 The installations are held together by map fragments, personal narratives and images of past and present to discuss the cultural and socio-economic changes of an area and its effects on the community.
 Silvia revives, transform and re-creates maps within current infrastructure by involving communities to find some answers to the questions: What is the city?
 Who are its people?
 What are our shared narratives of public space?
 What makes this place ‘home’?

-Long-term projects include Silvia’s current exhibition City Routes: A Deep Mapping of Dublin’s Central Library (2020-21), funded by Create Ireland & the Arts Council and Dublin City Council, Transit Gateway: A Deep Mapping of Dublin Port (2017-18), funded by Dublin Port Company and the LAB Gallery / Dublin City Arts Office, and her postdoctoral work Glas Journal: A Deep Mapping of Dún Laoghaire Harbour (2014-16).
+Long-term projects include Dark Fog: Deep Mappings of Belonging of Citizenship (2022-23), funded by the Arts Council of Ireland, City Routes: A Deep Mapping of Dublin’s Central Library (2020-21), funded by Create Ireland & the Arts Council and Dublin City Council, Transit Gateway: A Deep Mapping of Dublin Port (2017-18), funded by Dublin Port Company and the LAB Gallery / Dublin City Arts Office, and her postdoctoral work Glas Journal: A Deep Mapping of Dún Laoghaire Harbour (2014-16).